adam757521/selfbotUtils/README.md

 Features
 -------------

-- Very easy to use and user friendly.
+- Very easy to use and user-friendly.
 - Join invites, redeem nitro codes, without being phonebanned!
 (MORE COMING SOON!)

 Installation
 --------------

-selfbotUtils has not been released to PyPi yet.

 Installing selfbotUtils is very easy.